 Even in the Logistics 4.0 era, we still need to avoid stock wastage and shortage, to ensure punctual delivery, to contain expenses, and to respect quality standards and regulations.
 What has changed today is the tools we use for everyday operations: mechanical means are combined with electronics, and the work of man with the work of machines.
 The way of managing resources has also changed, and this includes all collaborators, equipment, goods, and finally, data.

-Indeed, in relation to data, the key lies in the concept of integrating automated warehouses with upstream and downstream systems.
+Indeed, in relation to data, the key lies in the concept of integrating automated warehouse system with upstream and downstream systems.

-Let's examine the factors involved in the successful management of an automated warehouse: a context involving much more than may first appear.
+Let's examine the factors involved in the successful management of an automated warehouse (warehouse 4.0): a context involving much more than may first appear.
 In developing your strategy, you will need to consider physical aspects such as storage space, goods and tools, but also such factors as human resources and technological systems, and intangible assets, such as software and data.

 There is now a huge range of equipment for goods handling, including forklifts, AGVs (automated guided vehicles, self-driving vehicles that move and pick up goods), roller conveyors and mobile shelving.
 This may seem prosaic, but it's not; as well as choosing the right equipment for your needs, you will also have to work out how many machines you actually require.
 How do you do that?
 It might be helpful to divide the warehouse into sections and allocate a certain number of resources to each one.